 The Plains zebra has differentiated into several subspecies, two of which are now extinct.
 The Grant’s zebra (Equus burchelli boehmi), pictured left, is the most common of the plains zebra subspecies.
 The Grant’s zebra is the best studied of the plains zebra and much of what we know of the behaviour and biology of the species comes from work done with this subspecies in the wild and in zoos.

 With broad black stripes on a white background (Africans, reportedly, see white strips on a black background), this subspecies is the zebra most frequently seen in zoos around the world.
 In the wild its distribution extends from southern Sudan through East Africa south to the Zambesi River.

 There may be some 300,000 left in the wild, on the Serengeti-Mara Plains alone there are an estimated 150,000 plains zebras.
 During the rainy season in the Serengeti, aggregate herds of up to 10,000 individuals may form, part of one of the last great wildlife spectacles in the world.

 Another southern subspecies of the Plains zebra, the Burchell’s zebra (Equus burchelli burchelli), now extinct, lacked stripes on the hindquarters.
-Its basic body colour was reddish-yellow.
+Its basic body color was reddish-yellow.